phalcon-orphanage/docs/pl/reference/routing.rst

 Registering Router instance
 ---------------------------
-You can register router during service registration with Phalcon dependency injector to make it available inside controller.
+You can register router during service registration with Phalcon dependency injector to make it available inside the controllers.

 You need to add code below in your bootstrap file (for example index.php or app/config/services.php if you use `Phalcon Developer Tools <http://phalconphp.com/en/download/tools>`_)